How to Celebrate Greek Easter

 Celebrate spring with a tasty menu of traditional favorites

-For Paige Poulos and many fellow Greek Americans in the West, Greek Easter - or Pasch - comes a little later this year (April 23).
-There's no glazed ham or bunny-themed centerpiece, but the meaning of the holiday, and the love of tradition, is the same.
-At Poulos's home in Point Richmond, California, the celebration is only complete with a tableful of simple Greek foods, surrounded by family.
+For Paige Poulos and many fellow Greek Americans in the West, Greek Easter comes a little later this year (April 19).
+There’s no glazed ham or bunny-themed centerpiece, but the meaning of the holiday, and the love of tradition, is the same.
+At Poulos’s home in Point Richmond, California, the celebration is only complete with a tableful of simple Greek foods, surrounded by family.

-Poulos's husband, John Woolley, grills an aromatic wine- and herb-marinated leg of lamb.
+Poulos’s husband grills an aromatic wine- and herb-marinated leg of lamb.
 Poulos adds a traditional Greek soup, salad, and spring vegetables.
-Lambropsomo - anise-scented bread embedded with red-dyed eggs in a cross shape - is a central symbol for the holiday.
+Lambropsomo––anise-scented bread embedded with red-dyed eggs in a cross shape––is a central symbol for the holiday.
 And flaky baklava with a glass of Greek dessert wine or a strong Greek coffee makes for a sweet ending to a meal that is just as enjoyable for a non-Greek Easter too.

 Serve with: ouzo (an anise-flavored spirit), diluted with ice water